The objective is to design a machine learning model that accurately detects gamma rays and distinguishes them from the background.

 The objective of model selection is to find the network architecture with the best generalization properties, which minimizes the error on the selected instances of the data set.

-Order selection algorithms train several network architectures with a different number of neurons and select that with the smallest selection error.
+Order selection algorithms train several network architectures with different numbers of neurons and select the one with the smallest selection error.

 The incremental order method starts with a few neurons and increases the complexity at each iteration.